transloadit/uppy/README.md

 Uppy is a sleek, modular file uploader that integrates seemlessly with any application.

 - **Fetch** files from local disk, Google Drive, Dropbox, Instagram.
 Take selfies and videos with a camera;
+- **Preview** and edit metadata with a nice interface;
-- **Upload** files to the final destination, optionally processing/encoding on the way;
+- **Upload** to the final destination, optionally processing/encoding on the way;
-- **Fast and easy to use**.
+- **Fast** and easy to use.
 Lets you worry about more important problems than building a file uploader.

 **[Try Uppy](http://uppy.io/examples/dashboard/)** | **[Read the docs](http://uppy.io/docs)**